⚠️ Work in progress — createCMS is pre-1.0 and not production-ready (not tested in production). Expect breaking changes.

 How a change becomes an immutable, copy-on-write snapshot.

 A commit is an immutable snapshot of an entry's block tree at a point in time.
-Every edit (adding a block, changing a property, deleting a block) creates a new commit.
-Commits form a chain through parentCommitId, and that chain is the entry's history.
+Every edit (adding a block, changing a property, deleting a block) creates a new commit rather than mutating the last one.
+Commits link to their predecessor through parentCommitId, and following that chain back from a branch head is the entry's history.
+The model is deliberately git-like: content moves forward as a sequence of commits, and a branch is a named pointer into that sequence.

 What a commit stores